-The College is committed to ensuring that the campus community receives timely, accurate, and useful information in the event of a significant emergency situation.
+The College will immediately notify the campus community upon confirmation of an emergency or dangerous situation that involves an immediate threat to the health or safety of students or employees.
+An "immediate" threat includes an imminent or impending threat, such as an approaching fire, earthquake, gas leak, or an outbreak of serious illness.
 These situations may occur on campus or in the local neighborhood and pose an immediate threat to the health and safety of campus community members.

-Occidental's OxyAlert is an emergency notification service that is mandatory for students and available to faculty and staff.
+Occidental's OxyAlert is a multi-platform emergency notification service that is mandatory for students.
+Faculty and staff are automatically enrolled in the service, but may opt out.
 OxyAlert can be used to send emergency messages via voicemail, email, and text message within minutes of the occurrence of an incident.